chrisjs87/web-module-project-context/README.md

 ### Description

-In this project you'll take take an almost completed e-commerce store and refactor the application to use the `Context API`.
+In this project you'll take an almost completed e-commerce store and refactor the application to use the `Context API`.

 ### Instructions

 ### Task 1: Project Set up

 - [ ] Create a forked copy of this project.
-- [ ] Add your team lead as collaborator on Github.
 - [ ] Clone your OWN version of the repository in your terminal.
-- [ ] CD into the project base directory `cd react-shopping-cart`.
 - [ ] Download project dependencies by running `npm install`.
 - [ ] Start up the app using `npm start`.
 - [ ] Create a new branch: git checkout -b `<firstName-lastName>`.